sarafanio/sarafan/ROADMAP.md

 ## v0.1.0 - Initial release

 Minimal version which allows to exchange content between multiple nodes.
-Also provides a minimal reader UI.
+Also provides a minimal UI.

-* discover posts and comments from blockchain
+* discover bundles found on the blockchain
-* store posts
+* store downloaded posts
 * discover new peers from blockchain
-* discover and download content by magnet
+* discover and download content by magnet ?

-TODO:

-* start onion service and handle requests
-* store new comments
 * announce node with NewPeer event
 * pack and publish posts and comments
 * basic UI
+* start onion service and handle requests

+TODO:

-* store discovered peers in db
+* store discovered peers
 * work with eth node over tor (and allow to configure for local node)
+* security check (only tor used to communicate)